Can You Pay Your Mortgage With a Credit Card?

 Are there fees for paying a mortgage with a credit card?

-There are fees depending on how you use your credit card to pay for your mortgage.
+There will probably be fees, depending on how you use your credit card to pay for your mortgage.
 For instance, you may incur balance transfer, cash advance, or third-party fees.

 Photo credit: iStock/vgajic